Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Creating a thru-hike-worthy trail ranks as one of the hardest challenges in the outdoors.
-It takes decades to wrangle government agencies, assemble trail crews, raise money, and establish an organization that will maintain the trail.
+It takes decades to wrangle government agencies, assemble crews, raise money, and establish an organization to maintain the whole project.
 It’s a wonder we have any long trails at all.
 Yet not only do we have long trails, we’ve got a country of them.
-Of course there’s the Triple Crown—the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail—and dozens more, spanning tens of thousands of miles.
-Whether you want to hike for six days or six months, start your search here.
+Of course, there’s the Triple Crown—the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail—and dozens more, spanning tens of thousands of miles.
+Start your search here if you want to hike for six days or six months.

 Get Ready for Your First Thru-Hike

 Whether it’s 100 or 3,000 miles long, tackling your first-ever true long trail can be an intimidating challenge.
 Get prepared for it with help from Backpacker’s long-trail resources.

 - Train for your attempt with record-setting thru-hiker Jennifer Pharr Davis.